Chellappan15/To-Do-App/README.md

-# Welcome to your Expo app 👋
+# Welcome to my react native study series project 1 The most famous starter project THE TODO APP 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started

+1. Clone this repo

 1. Install dependencies